sanyakosivchuk/job_scraper_new/README.md

 ruby app/main.rb
 ```

-# How to use rspec tests
+## How to use rspec tests
 ### 1.Install dependencies
 ```
 bundle install
 ```

 ### 2.Edit spec/scraper_spec.rb data to the one you would like to test
-example with testing the Account Associate:
+Example with testing the Account Associate:
 ```
 let(:saved_link) { 'https://openai.com/careers/account-associate' }